Heat Pump Water Heater Rebates

 How to Apply

-Simply fill out the relevant application below, check the box next to the rebate you want to claim and submit it to us.
+- Print and fill out this PDF application, check the box next to the rebate you want to claim, and submit it to us

 Additional Documents and Checklists

 When submitting a paper application, make sure you include the required supplemental documents, which are outlined here: